-Finally, if you are preparing for a pregnancy while working with a fertility clinic, surrogacy agency, or other means of having a child and want continuity of support and advocacy from the preconception period through to birth and postpartum, a doula can often be an invaluable guide and support through this process from beginning to end.
+If you are preparing for a pregnancy or birth while working with a fertility clinic, using donor sperm, a surrogate, or any other means of having a child and want continuity of support and advocacy from the preconception period through to birth and postpartum, a doula can often be an invaluable guide and support through this process from beginning to end.

 The skills a doula has in providing emotional and physical support, facilitating informed choice conversations, and often offering an alternative perspective to common medically-managed options are exactly the same whether they are being used for a birth, a miscarriage or loss, planned abortion or in fertility.